sbaksi51/EduLeadPro/VERCEL_DEPLOYMENT.md

 2. **Showing JavaScript Code Instead of UI**:
    - This happens when Vercel serves the JS bundle instead of the HTML file
    - Ensure proper routing configuration in vercel.json
-   - Check that the build generates index.html in dist/public
+   - Check that the build generates index.html in dist
    - Verify that all static assets are properly referenced

 3. **API Errors**: